Our History

 1980

-Eagles at the Land Between Lakes
+Eagles at Land Between the Lakes

 The Tennessee Valley Authority begins a five-year project to bring eagles back to the Land Between the Lakes.
 The Federation takes over the project in 1982.